dmillett/clash/README.md

 ; Ensure the lines were parsed and mapped properly
 (= 6 (count @solutions)

-(defn stock-name-action?
+; in the context of a map composed of 'structure' keys (defn stock-name-action?
   "A predicate to check 'stock' name and 'action' against the current solution."
   [stock action]